makerdao/lockstake/README.md

-# Sagittarius Lockstake Engine
+# Lockstake Engine

-A technical description of the components of the Sagittarius LockStake Engine (SLE).
+A technical description of the components of the LockStake Engine (LSE).

 ## 1. LockstakeEngine

-The LockstakeEngine is the main contract in the set of contracts that implement and support the SLE.
+The LockstakeEngine is the main contract in the set of contracts that implement and support the LSE.
 On a high level, it supports locking MKR in the contract, and using it to:
 * Vote through a delegate contract.
 * Farm NST or SDAO tokens.
 * Borrow NST through a vault.